Collage banner image

 Defending Birthright Citizenship at the Supreme Court

-We're heading to the Supreme Court because the Constitution, not the president, decides who is a citizen.
+We defended birthright citizenship at the Supreme Court because the Constitution – not the president – decides who is a citizen.

 President Trump has targeted immigrants since his first day in office, and his efforts to eliminate birthright citizenship are at the center of his cruel agenda to redefine who gets to be an American.
 But the 14th Amendment guarantees citizenship to children born in the United States — and President Trump is not above the Constitution.